 - Configure Security policies for the device group.To create a Security policy to allow traffic to the Internet, select the Mobile_User_Device_Groupa rule.
 For example: Mobile-Users to Internet.PoliciesSecurityPrerulesAdd

-- Commit your changes to get started with the service.
+- Commit and push your changes to get started with the service.

 - Commitlocally on Panorama.